luqven/gh-stack/README.md

-    annotate      Annotate the descriptions of all PRs in a stack with metadata about all PRs in the stack autorebase    Rebuild a stack based on changes to local branches and mirror these changes up to the remote land          Land a stack by squash-merging the topmost approved PR and closing the rest log           Print a list of all pull requests in a stack to STDOUT rebase        Print a bash script to STDOUT that can rebase/update the stack (with a little help)
+    annotate      Annotate the descriptions of all PRs in a stack with metadata about all PRs in the stack autorebase    Rebuild a stack based on changes to local branches and mirror these changes up to the remote land          Land a stack by squash-merging the topmost approved PR and closing the rest log           Print a visual tree of all pull requests in a stack rebase        Print a bash script to STDOUT that can rebase/update the stack (with a little help)

 # Print a description of the stack to stdout (auto-detects repository from git remote)